Pacific Coast Scenic Byway Follows 365 Miles of Spectacular Scenery

 There are 19 parks in the northern section, 37 in the central section and 29 in the southern section, for a total of 85 parks (an average of more than 1 park every 5 miles).
 Of these, 19 provide overnight camping facilities, some on a first-come, first-served basis.
 For detailed information about the parks and campground reservation policy, visit the Oregon State Park web site.

 Oregon’s state parks carry a variety of names, including recreation sites, scenic viewpoints, natural areas, corridors, and waysides.
 Some are little more than a rest stop along a spectacular stretch of ocean, while others may include acres of forests or beach.
 One of the more unique parks is the Darlingtonia State Natural Site, in the central coast section.
-This is the only Oregon park dedicated to the preservation and protection of a single plant species, the carnivorous (insect-eating) Cobra lily (Darlingtonia californica).
+This is the only Oregon park dedicated to the preservation and protection of a single plant species, the carnivorous (insect-eating) Cobra lily (Darlingtonia Californica).

 National Recreation Sites Along the Oregon Coast